Inaugural event to celebrate resiliency of Black Americans

 An event celebrating the contributions of Black Americans is fitting.
 Black voters nationwide helped deliver Biden’s presidency.
 From the start of Biden’s White House bid, Black voters have overwhelmingly supported him.
 Black-led organizing work across the nation galvanized voters of color and led to historic turnout in key battleground states.

-“This programming will honor acts of resilience, heroism, and commitment to unity from the Black, Latino, and AAPI communities as the coalitions that make up our nation come together to celebrate a new chapter in our history,” said Presidential Inaugural Committee CEO Tony Allen, who is also president of Delaware State University.
+“This programming will honor acts of resilience, heroism, and commitment to unity from the Black, Latino, and AAPI (Asian American and Pacific Islander) communities as the coalitions that make up our nation come together to celebrate a new chapter in our history,” said Presidential Inaugural Committee CEO Tony Allen, who is also president of Delaware State University.

 Several of the nation’s top Black leaders will also deliver remarks, including House Majority Whip Jim Clyburn, a close ally of Biden whose endorsement in South Carolina widened Biden’s winning margin and started his avalanche of March primary victories.

-Stacey Abrams, whose voter registration and education efforts helped flip Georgia blue for Biden, Rep. Cedric Richmond, Congressional Black Caucus Chairwoman Rep. Joyce Beatty, Sen. Cory Booker, and Sen.-elect Rev. Raphael Warnock will also speak.
+Stacey Abrams, whose voter registration and education efforts helped flip Georgia blue for Biden, Rep. Cedric Richmond, Congressional Black Caucus Chairwoman Rep. Joyce Beatty, Sen. Cory Booker, and Sen.-elect the Rev. Raphael Warnock will also speak.

 The event will pay homage to the rich history of the nation’s historically Black colleges and universities, as well as Black sororities and fraternities.
 Harris is the first HBCU graduate and Alpha Kappa Alpha sorority member to be vice president.